She called me because she was confused about her next step in her career.

 It’s up to you to carve out the time and resouces you need to nurture your dreams.
 If you are already overstretched, sometimes a pick-axe may be required to do this successfully.
 But it is possible.

 - I can do my own thing.
 In my work as a web marketer, I’m constantly bowing to the requests, opinions and trends of my clients and the market.
-And that’s fine and normal.
+That’s fine and normal.
 But my passion is sacred to me and so much a part of me, and I would hate to have to “fake it” in order to succeed.
-This way I can live my passion on my own terms, since I do not need other people to notice me, approve of me, or hire me (though I love it when they do).
+This way I can live my passion on my own terms, since I do not need other people to notice me, approve of me, or pay me (though I love it when they do).

 “Do what you love and the money will follow,” is famous career guidance advice you hear all the time.